StackmateNetwork/stackmate-core/README.md

 ## Build

-Refer to `resources/docs/build.md` for pre-build configuration and considerations.
+Refer to `docs/build.md` for pre-build configuration and considerations.

-`bash resources/build.sh`
+`bash scripts/build.sh`

 Currently only supports android builds.

-Binaries are zipped into `resources/builds.zip`.
+Binaries are placed in `builds`.

 ## Documentation
-All documentation can be found in `resources/docs`.
+All documentation can be found in `docs`.

 [Docs.rs](https://docs.rs/stackmate/0.7.0/stackmate/)